Telecine: Line array CCD

-In a charge-coupled device Line Array CCD telecine, a "white" light is shone through the exposed film image into a prism, which separates out the image into the three primary colors, red, green and blue.
+In a line array CCD telecine, a white light is shone through the exposed film image into a prism, which separates out the image into the three primary colors, red, green and blue.
 Each beam of colored light is then projected at a different CCD, one for each color.
 The CCD converts the light into electrical impulses which the telecine electronics modulate into a video signal which can then be recorded onto video tape or broadcast.